Suda v. U.S. Customs and Border Protection, No. 4:19-cv-00010-BMM, (D. Mont., filed Feb. 14, 2019)

 On February 14, 2019, the ACLU of Montana filed an action against CBP and its agents for violations of Ms. Suda and Ms. Hernandez’s Fourth and Fifth Amendment rights.
 The complaint alleges that Defendant O’Neill stated he had asked for identification “because I came in [the convenience store] and saw that you guys are speaking Spanish which is very unheard of up here.”
 Defendant O’Neill’s supervisor confirmed that the women had been singled out for speaking Spanish and specifically admitted that CBP doesn’t detain individuals for speaking French.

 The complaint alleges that other Latinos in the community similarly have been targeted by CBP agents.
-The suit names as defendants CBP, its Commissioner, Defendant O’Neill, and 25 “John Doe” agents.
+The suit names as defendants CBP, its Commissioner, Defendant O’Neal, and 25 “John Doe” agents.
 Plaintiffs seek declaratory and injunctive relief aimed at preventing CBP officers from stopping and detaining individuals solely on the basis of race, accent, and/or speaking Spanish.
 The Plaintiffs also seek compensatory and punitive damages pursuant to Bivens v.
 Six Unknown Fed.
 Narcotics Agents, 403 U.S. 388 (1971).
 The government, which is representing all the defendants except for Defendant O’Neill, filed a motion to dismiss on April 19, 2019.
-Defendant O’Neill, through private counsel, submitted a motion to dismiss the claims for injunctive and declaratory relief.
+Defendant O’Neal, through private counsel, submitted a motion to dismiss the claims for injunctive and declaratory relief.
 June 4, 2019.
 Defendant O’Neill did not seek dismissal of the Bivens claim for damages.
+After a hearing on October 2, 2019, those motions are still pending.

 Counsel: ACLU Immigrant Rights Project, ACLU of Montana; Crowley Fleck